 It is important for the teacher to:

 - establish a warm, supportive environment

-- emphasise that a quantity rather than the quality of ideas is the goal, and that it's okay for students to think outside the box
+- emphasise that a quantity of ideas, rather than their quality, is the goal at this stage, and that it's okay for students to suggest unconventional or improbable ideas

-- discourage evaluative or critical comments from peers during the ideas-gathering phase
+- discourage evaluative or critical comments from peers during the brainstorming phase

-- initially emphasise the importance of listening to expressed ideas, and model printing and recording of the ideas, then read each contribution to the group.
+- initially emphasise the importance of listening to expressed ideas, and model the recording of each idea. .